 Ruthie is building confidence after immigrating from Castro's Cuba to New York City: she's learning English and she's become the neighborhood's hopscotch queen.
 Then a car accident leaves her in a body cast, restricted to bed for a year.
 Ruthie's world has shrunk, but the time gives her the opportunity to consider many things, from her feelings about the boys whose car hit her to the kindness of those around her to her own budding joy in writing and art.
 Inspired by her real-life experience in the 1960s — both immigrating and suffering injuries that required a long recovery — this book is inspiring, vulnerable, and real.

 Morrigan Crow knows she's cursed: she was born on the unluckiest day, she gets blamed for every misfortune, and everyone reminds her that she's doomed to die on midnight of her next birthday.
 Then a mysterious man named Jupiter North appears and whisks her away to a magical city called Nevermoor.
 But her residence isn't permanent: Morrigan is Jupiter's selection to compete for a place in the Wundrous Society... and if she fails, she'll have to face her deadly fate.
-Exciting, whimsical, and colorful, this first book in a planned series will be a favorite with readers who love fantasy and adventure.
+Exciting, whimsical, and colorful, this book will be a favorite with readers who love fantasy and adventure; Morrigan's adventures continue in Wundersmith: The Calling of Morrigan Crow and Hollowpox: the Hunt for Morrigan Crow.

 Mary Anning was only 12 when she made a discovery that would change her life and our understanding of the world: the world's first Icthyosaurus skeleton!
 The talented young fossil hunter was prompted by necessity as well as curiosity: her family was poor, and when her father was injured and later died, her fossils were a key source of income.
 However, her remarkable finds changed the course of scientific history, and Charles Darwin even cited some of them in On the Origin of Species!
 This fictionalized telling of Anning's childhood will fascinate middle graders who dream of their own groundbreaking finds.

 Sunny from Sunny Side Up is back!
 Now that summer's over, she's started middle school, and while she tells Gramps she's doing fine... that's not quite true.
 Middle school is confusing, and so is home, where she misses her brother Dale when he's away at boarding school... and then misses him more when he's back but different.
 Fortunately, with her best friend and a new neighbor by her side, she'll manage to maintain her sunny side up attitude!
-Fans of Sunny will be delighted to see her return in this graphic novel sequel.
+Fans of Sunny will be delighted to see her return in this graphic novel sequel; her story continues in the rest of the Sunny series.

 Sophie's upper-middle-class African-American family is facing changing times in 1965: her older sister Lily is leaving for college, her parents are always fighting, and their new housekeeper, Mrs. Baylor, dislikes her for no clear reason.
 When Mrs. Baylor's son, Nathan, starts doing odd jobs for the family, he and Lily hit it off -- but Sophie's mother disapproves.
 Then Nathan is unfairly arrested during the Watts riots that set Los Angeles ablaze for six days, and Sophie starts to realize that the world is far more complex than she'd ever understood.
 This compelling historical fiction novel explores difficult issues with a careful hand, all through the eyes of one girl.